Skip to content

 Consuming the request body in an ASGI application’s middleware is problematic and discouraged.
 This is the reason why request body data won’t be sent to the web UI.

-classes.
+FastAPI allows overriding the logic used by the Request and APIRoute classes, by using custom APIRoute classes.
 This gives more control over the request body, and makes it possible to send request body data along with honeybadger notifications.

-A custom API Route is available at honeybadger.contrib.fastapi
+A custom API Route is available at honeybadger.contrib.fastapi:

 from fastapi import FastAPI, APIRouter